-- High Pass indicates outstanding performance on significance, innovation, and approach. - Pass indicates satisfactory performance on significance, innovation, and approach. - Failure indicates grave concerns about a student's ability to generate ideas and design research independently in that research group such that the advisor and committee question the student's ability to complete a Ph.D. in this research area.
+Failure indicates grave concerns about a student's ability to generate ideas and design research independently, and/or their chemistry fundamentals such that the advisor and committee question the student's ability to complete a Ph.D. in this research area.
 If a student fails, the committee must agree by majority on one of the following actions:

-Advisor(s) permit one more revision to the proposal typically within 2-

-3 weeks, upon agreement of the GPC Chair.
-The student will be on probation and must pass fully on the second revision to remain in the research group.
-If co-advisors cannot agree on the outcome during the deliberation, the matter will be referred to the Department Head and/or their designate(s) for resolution.

-Advisor(s) will terminate the student from their group(s).
-If the student has passed the progress report and oral candidacy exam, they have the opportunity to join a new group within a 1-2 month grace period (financial support cannot be guaranteed).
-They would be terminated from the Ph.D. program if unable to find a new group by the end of that grace period.
-If a change of groups is possible, the student may be accepted only on a probationary basis and given up to 3-4 months to conduct research satisfactory to the new advisor and develop thesis proposal ideas.
-Note that, at the discretion of the advisor or Graduate Program Committee, a new progress report may also be required for students who change major research areas.
+- Advisor(s) permit an oral re-exam and revision to the proposal typically within 2-3 months, upon agreement of the GPC Chair.
+The student must pass fully on the second attempt to remain in the Ph.D. program.
+If co-advisors cannot agree on the outcome during the deliberation, the matter will be referred to the Department Head and/or their designate(s) for resolution. - Advisor(s) will terminate the student from their group(s).
+If the student is terminated from the group and cannot join a new group within a 1-2 month grace period, they would be terminated from the Ph.D. program.
+If a change of groups is possible, the student may be accepted only on a probationary basis and given up to 3-4 months to pass the original proposal while simultaneously conducting research satisfactory to the new advisor.
+Note that, at the discretion of the Graduate Program Committee, a new research progress report may also be required for students who change major research areas.
+In each case, the deficiencies must be communicated in writing by the Advisory Committee Chair to the student and the Graduate Program Committee within 1-3 days.